neumino/neumino.github.io/movies.md

-### Ballerina
+### Monster Trucks
-*Released on 2016-12-14, vote average 6*
+*Released on 2016-12-21, vote average 0.5*

-Set in 1879 Paris.
-An orphan girl dreams of becoming a ballerina and flees her rural Brittany for Paris, where she passes for someone else and accedes to the position of pupil at the Grand Opera house.
+Looking for any way to get away from the life and town he was born into, Tripp (Lucas Till), a high school senior, builds a Monster Truck from bits and pieces of scrapped cars.
+After an accident at a nearby oil-drilling site displaces a strange and subterranean creature with a taste and a talent for speed, Tripp may have just found the key to getting out of town and a most unlikely friend.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/RQBkvddF32I?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/uQrj2M-2Uiw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>